Community for private sperm donation, co-parenting and home insemination – respectful, direct and discreet.

 No, they are not designed for that and cannot assess STI status, so STI testing should be organised separately if there is a relevant risk.

-If there is time pressure, if you have symptoms or risk factors, or if you have been trying to conceive for a long time, a laboratory report usually provides a more reliable basis faster.
+If there is time pressure, symptoms or risk factors, or if a fertility wish has been unfulfilled for some time, a laboratory report usually provides a more reliable basis more quickly.

-Look for clear manufacturer information, a precise statement of purpose, identifiable labelling as an in‑vitro diagnostic and understandable details about which parameters are measured and which are not.
+Look for clear manufacturer information, a precise statement of purpose, traceable labelling as an in vitro diagnostic, and understandable details about which parameters are measured and which are not.

 Often yes, but this should be coordinated with the clinic or laboratory because timing, transport and processing must be organised so the result remains reliable.